biscuit-auth/biscuit/SPECIFICATIONS.md

 #### Scope annotations

 Rules (and blocks) can specify _trusted origins_ through a special `trusting` annotation.
-By default, only the current block and the authority block are trusted.
+By default, only the current block, the authority block and the verifier are trusted.
 This default can be overriden:

  - at the block level
  - at the rule level (which takes precedence over block-level annotations)

 The scope annotation can be a combination of either:

- - `authority` (default behaviour): the current block and the authority one are trusted
+ - `authority` (default behaviour): the authorizer, the current block and the authority one are trusted;
- - `previous`: the previous blocks (including the authority) are trusted.
+ - `previous`: the authorizer, the current block and the previous blocks (including the authority) are trusted;
- - a public key: the blocks carrying an external signature verified by the provided public key are trusted
+ - a public key: the authorizer, the current block and the blocks carrying an external signature verified by the provided public key are trusted.

+When there are multiple scope annotations, the trusted origins are _added_.
+Note that the current block and the authorizer are _always_ trusted.

-This scope annotation is then turned into a set of block ids.
+This scope annotation is then turned into a set of block ids before evaluation.
+Authorizer facts and rules are assigned a dedicated block id that's distinct from the authority and from the extra blocks.

 Only facts which origin is a _subset_ of these trusted origins are matched.
-The current block id is always a part of these trusted origins.
+The authorizer block id and the current block id are always part of these trusted origins.

 ### Checks